 Cinephilia, Cinema-Going and Collecting: Cinemania

-In conjunction with the forthcoming exhibition at Birkbeck’s Peltz Gallery: A Museum of the Everyday: Cinephilia and Collecting, this evening session prceeds a workshop and screening day which will investigate cinephilia, cinema-going and cultures of collecting.
+In conjunction with the forthcoming exhibition at Birkbeck’s Peltz Gallery: A Museum of the Everyday: Cinephilia and Collecting, this evening session preceeds a screening day which will investigate cinephilia, cinema-going and cultures of collecting.
 Featuring a range of speakers and films, it will investigate how cinema burrows its way into the life of the cinephile: producing sprawling, intimate collections and archives, that leave curious film-related autobiographies.
 How do we experience contemporary cinema-going?
 Has the age of the classic amateur cinephile had its day?
 From this premise, the selection of films will look at how the everyday then embeds itself into cinema, opening up the closed circuit of a film and implicitly acknowledging the viewer.

 Cinemania (2002) Stephen Kijak & Angela Christlieb, DVD